UtrechtUniversity/ibridges-ansible/README.md

       check_mode: false # check_mode: true will perform a dry run, listing paths that would be changed
 ```

+## Module ibridges_upload

-There is also an `ibridges_upload` module for uploading separate files or folders (sync will only work if the folder already exists on iRODS):
+There is also an `ibridges_upload` module for uploading separate files or folders:

 ```yaml
     - name: Upload testfiles